kubernetes/kube-state-metrics/docs/cli-arguments.md

   -h, --help                             Print Help text
-      --host string                      Host to expose metrics on. (default "0.0.0.0") --kubeconfig string                Absolute path to the kubeconfig file --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --log_file string                  If non-empty, use this log file
+      --host string                      Host to expose metrics on. (default "0.0.0.0") --kubeconfig string                Absolute path to the kubeconfig file --labels-allow-list string         list of metric names and labels you would like to allow, metric_name=[label1,labeln...],metric_name[]...
+      --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --log_file string                  If non-empty, use this log file